NON-COMMERCIAL MOVEMENT OF PET ANIMALS

 v Authorised Veterinarian

-A registered veterinarian authorised by the Director of the Veterinary Services for the conduct of specific veterinary checks and identification procedures on pet animals.
+Any veterinarian who has been authorised by the Competent Authority to carry specific veterinary checks and identification procedures on pet animals.

 v Official Veterinarian